Bob Chatt

 Robert Samuel Chatt (August 1870 – c.
 1955) was an English footballer who was a member of the Aston Villa team which won the Football League championship three times in the 1890s.
-Chatt was credited with scoring the fastest goal in FA Cup Final history, scored after just 30 seconds in the 1895 FA Cup Final.
+Chatt was credited with scoring the fastest goal in FA Cup final history, scored after just 30 seconds in the 1895 FA Cup final.
 This record stood for 114 years until Louis Saha of Everton scored after 25 seconds against Chelsea in the 2009 final.
+His brother, Fred, played for Burton Wanderers.

 Chatt later won the FA Amateur Cup with Stockton and is the only player to have winner's medals for both the FA Cup and the FA Amateur Cup.

 Career

 Aston Villa

 Chatt was born in Barnard Castle, County Durham and played football for Cleator Moor and Middlesbrough Ironopolis before joining Aston Villa for a nominal fee in August 1893.

-In his first season with Aston Villa (where his teammates included James Welford and later Albert Evans, both also from Barnard Castle) he made seventeen appearances generally playing at left half, from where he scored five goals in league matches and four in the FA Cup.
+In his first season with Aston Villa (where his teammates included James Welford and later Albert Evans, both also from Barnard Castle) he made 17 appearances generally playing at left half, from where he scored five goals in league matches and four in the FA Cup.
 His goals included six scored in a run of two goals per match in three consecutive matches in March.
 At the end of the season, Villa claimed their first Football League title by a margin of six points over Sunderland, having scored 84 goals in 30 games, with only five defeats.

 Chatt became a regular member of the side in the 1894–95 season, when he was pushed forward to play as an inside forward.
 Chatt only missed three league games, scoring ten league goals, as Aston Villa finished the season in third place, eight points behind the champions, Sunderland.

 In the FA Cup, Villa defeated Nottingham Forest 6–2 in the third round with two goals each from Chatt and Stephen Smith, to set up a semi-final against Sunderland.
 Two further goals from Smith despatched Sunderland and Villa were in the final for the third time where they once again met local rivals, West Bromwich Albion, against whom they had played in their two previous finals, winning 2–0 in 1887 and losing 3–0 in 1892.